InsanusMokrassar/ktgbotapi/tgbotapi.api/README.md

 ## Updates

-**Currently, these paragraphs almost outdated due to the fact that extensions for listening of updates and webhooks were replaced into `tgbotapi.extensions.utils`.
-But, most part of information below is correct with small fixes and adding of `tgbotapi.extensions.utils` dependency.**
+**Currently, these paragraphs almost outdated due to the fact that extensions for listening of updates and webhooks were replaced into `tgbotapi.utils`.
+But, most part of information below is correct with small fixes and adding of `tgbotapi.utils` dependency.**

 Usually, it is more comfortable to use filter object to get separated types of updates: